josecampuzano/starter-restaurant-reservation-main/README.md

 ![Seated Table](/readMeAssets/SeatedTableExample.png)

 ### Search Reservation
-At the top of the navbar is a link to a search bar.
-When user clicks on the link it will redirect them to the search bar where the user can input any mobile number and will lookup to see if that mobile number has been used for a reservation.
+At the top of the navbar is a link to a search page.
+When the user clicks on the link it will redirect them to the search form where the user can input any mobile number.
+If the number exists in the database, the reservations with a matching number will be displayed.
 It will also show the status of the mobile number as either `Seated`, `Booked`, `Cancelled`, or `Finished`.

 ![Search](/readMeAssets/SearchReservations.png)